 I enjoy tutoring because I thoroughly enjoy learning.
-I have a few years of tutoring experience both paid and volunteer and I have been hired by a high school as well as the MIT Tutorial Services Room to help students exceed expectations and score high marks with confidence.
-Now, I am a graduate student working on my PhD in mechanical engineering here at FSU, but my life is far more than academics.
+I have over ten years of tutoring experience both paid and volunteer and I have been hired by a high school as well as the MIT Tutorial Services Room to help students learn, test well, and exceed their own expectations by the end of the course.
+After graduating from MIT with a bachelors in aerospace engineering, I completed my PhD in mechanical engineering here at FSU, but my life is far more than academics.
 Sports, music, and church are big parts of my life and although I balance more than the typical graduate student, I prioritize my students and am dedicated to people first.

 Experience 1: As a high school and undergraduate student I did not look for students, my peers came to me when they needed to do better in their classes.
 In this time I tutored Algebra II, Geometry, Discrete Math, and Physics.
 Each of my students met or exceeded their goals including one who graduated with his diploma after failing a math course twice and another who passed the AP exam after being moved from his AP Physics class into a regular physics class.

 Experience 2: As an undergraduate student I was employed by the MATCH School in Boston, a charter school serving underprivileged students with a desire to attend college.
 These students I tutored in preparation for the MCAS state graduation examination.
 The subjects that I tutored were math and language arts and each student was an intensive year long commitment.
 The two students that I worked with passed their examination, but more importantly we were able to discover aspects of their education that inspired them.
 I forgot a years worth of complaining about practice problems in a heartbeat after hearing these students decide on goals after high school and finding inspiration to work towards them.